heig-vd-dai-course/heig-vd-dai-course/11-define-an-application-protocol/COURSE_MATERIAL.md

 - `OK`: the connection has been successfully established
 - `ERROR <code>`: an error occurred during the connection.
-The error code is an integer between 1 and 2 inclusive.
+The error code is an integer between 1 and 1 inclusive.
 The error codes are as follows:
-  - 1: the maximum number of connections is reached
-  - 2: the client's name is already in use
+  - 1: the client's name is already in use

 #### Sending a message

-Le client envoie un message au serveur en indiquant le destinataire du message.
-Le serveur est alors en charge de transmettre le message au destinataire.
+The client sends a message to the server indicating the recipient of the message.
+The server is then responsible for sending the message to the recipient.

 ##### Request